 Survivor Benefits From A Retirement Plan

 You may also be entitled to survivor benefits associated with a company’s retirement plan, usually a pension plan.
-If you are married when your spouse retires, you are normally entitled to a survivor’s benefit if your spouse dies before you.
+If you are married when your spouse retires, you are generally entitled to a survivor’s benefit if your spouse dies before you.